 At the end of the story, Jack has become unrecognizable.
 The author directly refers to him as a "monster", and Danny finds that "the monster is not his father.
 Jack has lost himself because he can't distinguish between thoughts and actions, and has been possessed by the devil.", engulfed.

-And at this moment Danny can distinguish the unreal from the real, he breaks away from the so-called animism, and Tony's vision is thrown away.
+At this moment Danny can distinguish the unreal from the real, he breaks away from the so-called animism, and Tony's vision is thrown away.
 It is easiest to feel when one is not sure whether animism is real or not Strange, once you no longer believe in animism, fear will no longer exist.

 Danny denounces the devil as wearing the mask of his father and escaping from the claws of the devil.
 The devil perishes with the burning lookout hotel.
 In the end, Danny realizes his own wish hidden in his heart: to grow up quickly and eliminate the castration complex.